LeonardoZV/async-client-server-communication/README.md

 Example Architecture:

-## WebSocket (Server-to-Browser or Browser-to-Server Communication)
+## WebSocket (Server-to-Browser and Browser-to-Server Communication)

 Your front-end opens a long-lasting, bi-directional communication with your back-end through a WebSocket protocol.
 Thus, the back can push a message as soon as necessary and vice versa.
 Latency and Bandwidth are decreased, as the data will be exchanged exactly when it's available.